 - If the above don’t work, and you are unable to shut-down the Program in the normal manner, you will have to access the Task Manager using the ctrl+Alt+del combination (control, Alt and Delete keys pressed simultaneously).
 When the Task Manager appears, select the unresponsive Program, and click ‘End Task’.

 How to prevent Programs from Freezing or “Not Responding”

 You should always:

 - Keep Windows updated.
 The best way to do this is to enable ‘Automatic Updates’, this can be accessed via Control Panel > Windows Update

-- Keep all your Software Drivers up-to-date, Click here to download a Driver Update Tool to automate updates or you can manually update the Drivers yourself (you will need to do this for all relevant devices)
+- Keep all your Software Drivers up-to-date, you can use a driver update tool or you can manually update the Drivers yourself (you will need to do this for all relevant devices)

 - Keep your AntiVirus and Anti-Malware tools updated (click here to download an anti-virus tool)